socialappslab/denguechat-compose/README.md

 If you are running for local development, make sure to first checkout the `localdev` branch.

 1. Clone the DengueChat repository from this [link](https://github.com/socialappslab/denguetorpedo)
+2. Create the folder `log` where the code is cloned
-2. Set the path where DengueChat was cloned in the `docker-compose.yml`
+3. Set the path where DengueChat was cloned in the `docker-compose.yml`
-3. Create a copy of the file `.env.sample` and edit the varialbles for:
+4. Create a copy of the file `.env.sample` and edit the varialbles for:
     - PostgreSQL database user, password and database name
     - Redis password
-4. Run `docker-compose build && docker-compose up -d`
+5. Run `docker-compose build && docker-compose up -d`

 Access DengueChat UI at `http://localhost:3000`